 If at any time you have questions about becoming a donor, or about your donor experience please contact Jennifer Breakspear, Executive Director at 604-731-4252 ext 227.

 What you receive as a donor

 Our donors have told us many times to use their gifts to deliver programs and services, not to offer fancy giveaways and benefits.
-So what you'll receive as a member isn't flashy, but it matters:
+Therefore, what you receive as a member is not flashy, but it matters:

 - A charitable donation receipt to help reduce your taxes

 - That warm fuzzy feeling you get when supporting something you believe in